Royalty Free Music and Twitch: Rules and Regulations You Need to Know

 - Cover Songs: Live performances are allowed.
 Twitch expects creators to only include their own recordings of any song covers with instrumentals, vocals, and every other aspect of the song performed themselves, not used from the original track.

 These styles of streams are perfectly fine, but only if they include properly licensed music you own or royalty free music for Twitch.

 Even if you're dedicated to only using royalty free music for Twitch streams, be careful about what music is in the games you're playing.

 If you're streaming a playthrough of a game that has licensed music, you're legally not allowed to include the sound within your own video.
 It seems trivial, but these things do matter.

 Even if you're already sold on using royalty free music for Twitch streams, take a moment to fully read over Twitch's Music Guidelines just to be sure you have all your bases covered, especially if you use music often.

-Twitch truly is an awesome live streaming platform and after you've read up on their music guidelines, you'll find that it really isn't that scary of a subject.
+Twitch truly is an awesome platform and after you've read up on their music guidelines, you'll find that it really isn't that scary of a subject.
 In fact, if you stick with royalty free music for Twitch you're unlikely to ever encounter any issues relating to music licensing.

 Keep in mind that you must own the license to royalty free music for Twitch streams.
-This means you can't simply download a track labeled as 'royalty free' and use it.
+This means you can't simply download a track labeled "royalty free" and use it.
 You must purchase or otherwise acquire the license to use the track in order to be legal.

 With all that considered, we're naturally a bit partial to our service here at Soundstripe.
-When it comes to royalty free music for Twitch, we make things as easy-peasy as possible from start to finish.
+When it comes to royalty free music for Twitch, we make things as easy as possible from start to finish.

 We are a subscription service.
 You subscribe monthly or annually to our service and you have complete, unlimited access to a ridiculous amount of royalty free music for Twitch.